 Honestly, you have no doubt your customer is telling the truth.
 After all, he typically leaves a tip for the cleaning person and never has a complaint.
 He even gives Christmas bonuses to the staff that cleans his home.
-He lives alone, so suspecting someone else in his home was the culprit wasn’t reasonable.
+He lives alone – no one else could have done it.

 All signs pointed to her.
-There was no one else.
+No one else.
 The customer had no recent visitors.
 He had just put the cash money in his drawer just a couple days prior to the cleaning.

 Before you call her.
 Before you meet up with her again.
 She is already guilty…. in your mind.